-It is not a fixed goal that can be reached, or a set sequence that needs to be memorized and followed.
+It is not a fixed goal that can be reached or a set sequence that needs to be memorized and strictly followed.
 Instead it is a path of continuing refinements.
 It is evolving, not stagnating.

 That’s why not all therapists are equal.
 Some are further along the curve than others.

 Thai Massage is also not just about strictly following a particular tradition.
-Good therapists naturally evolve, create, and improve their way of working and the techniques they are using.
+Good therapists naturally evolve.
+They create and improve their way of working and the techniques they are using.

 Let’s focus on two areas where Thai Massage can be improved and show you how this benefits your clients and your work.